 To the maximum extent permitted by applicable law:

-- Maximum Liability: Company's total aggregate liability for all claims arising out of or related to this Agreement or the Services shall not exceed the total fees actually paid by Client to Company in the twelve (12) months immediately preceding the event giving rise to liability
+• Maximum Liability: Company's total liability for all claims arising out of or related to this Agreement or the Services shall not exceed the total fees paid by Client to Company in the twelve (12) months before the event giving rise to liability

 9.2 Excluded Damages